-The MSArch RED program is unlike a real estate development program where the curriculum is offered in a traditional lecture setting.
-Instead, the entire curriculum of the 12-month, three-semester program is delivered through a studio-based format.
+The MSArch RED program is unlike a traditional real estate development program where the curriculum is offered in a hybrid online setting.
+Instead, the entire curriculum of the 12-month, three-semester MS Real Estate Development program is delivered through a studio-based format.
 For the thesis, students develop presentations or real estate development projects including market analysis, partnership agreements, funding proposals, architectural designs, and sales and leasing strategies.
 Many students have gone on after graduation to successfully build their thesis projects.

 The San Diego facility houses a School of Architecture-only curriculum in a complex composed of design studios with 24-hour access, a library focused on architecture, urbanism and development, a lecture hall and gallery space, classrooms, a wood/metal shop, a digital fabrication lab, and computing facilities.